 Passengers can take the train easily from city to city.
 The trains in Taiwanese urban centres run frequently and are cheap.
 The announcements are in both Mandarin and English, as are all the signs.

 The express train, Tze-Chiang, is the most comfortable and fastest way to travel around Taiwan.
 It is also the most expensive.
-Tickets should be booked in advance, especially when one plans on travelling over a weekend or public holiday.
+Tickets should be booked in advance, especially when planning to travel over a weekend or public holiday.

-For long-distance travelling, Taiwan has a high-speed rail system (HSR).
+For long-distance travelling, Taiwan has a high-speed rail system.
 In a little over two hours, expats can travel the whole length of the island.
 The train is modern but can be pricey.

 Cycling in Taiwan

-With a bike network spanning more than 3,000 miles (5,000 km), much of it on dedicated paths, Taiwan has a well-developed cycling infrastructure.
-The country has a variety of routes, from flat coastal paths to challenging mountain climbs, and many bike rental shops are available.
+Taiwan has a well-developed cycling infrastructure with a bike network spanning more than 3,000 miles (5,000 km) and much of it on dedicated paths.
+The island has a variety of routes, from flat coastal paths to challenging mountain climbs, and many bike rental shops are available.
 Taiwan has a strong cycling culture, and the world's largest bicycle company, Giant, calls Taiwan home.

 YouBike is a public bicycle-sharing service operated by Taipei City that allows anyone to rent a bicycle from kiosks throughout Taiwan's major cities.
 Users can rent a bicycle using a smart card or a mobile app, and in the more crowded cities, cycling can be the fastest and most affordable means of getting around.